MKLab-ITI/hugomklab/content/results/Wildfire Dataset from Satellite and Social Media Sources.md

 ---
-excerpt: 'The Wildfire dataset is a High-Value Dataset used in the Attica pilot, containing enriched metadata derived from geolocated social media posts, predicted fire danger levels, burned area scars, and Sentinel satellite data.
-These data products have been processed and managed using tools and functionalities provided by the BeOpen Framework, which serves as the backbone for data integration, management, and analysis.'
+excerpt: 'This dataset bundle contains multi-source data used for near real-time wildfire detection and monitoring in the Attica region of Greece, as part of the EU-funded BeOpen project.
+It combines Earth Observation (EO) information with social media activity and fire danger indicators to support early warning, analysis, and response in an operational urban resilience context.'
 types: results
 tags:
 - data